Table of Contents

 • Using smartphone surveying for road ledger maintenance

-• Summary of benefits of adopting smartphone surveying
+• Summary of benefits from adopting smartphone surveying

-• The expanded world of smartphone surveying with LRTK’s “simple surveying” features
+• The expanded world of smartphone surveying with LRTK’s “Simple Survey” feature

 • FAQ